BDC Hamburger Icon

 Similarly, in Minnesota, the Attorney General’s office is investigating the billing procedures of the health systems Mayo Clinic and Allina Health.
 This investigation indicates an increasing government focus on medical billing practices that keep consumers happy.
 Using your medical software to power this billing transparency should be a prerogative in 2024.

-Additionally, the No Surprises Act that went into effect in 2023 and banned unexpected medical bills for patients came under fire in 2023 – and may again in 2024.
+Additionally, the No Surprises Act that went into effect in 2023 and banned unexpected medical bills for patients came under fire in 2023 – and continues to be disputed in 2024.
 In February 2023, a federal district court struck down part of the law, but in July 2023, federal executive agencies asked the court to reverse this decision.
-By the end of November 2023, approximately 30 public companies had labeled the Act a risk.
+In April 2024, the Litigation Center for the American Medical Association filed an amicus brief requesting the original decision be upheld.
+As approximately 30 public companies labeled the Act a risk in November 2023, it’s apparent this law will continue to be contested in court.

 BDC Logo